sumnerevans/sumnerevans.com/content/posts/travel/2021-dc-montreal/2021-09-12-dc-to-montreal/index.rst

 showing both the twin towers with the new World Trade Center building.
 I was glad that we got to see the exhibit so close to 9/11.

 The last exhibit that I went to was one about home construction.
+One side of the exhibit had cross-sections of a variety of home construction methods.
+It was like they constructed a part of a house and then intentionally didn't finish the layers in various places so that you could see "inside the walls".
+On the other side were a variety of common household items from various time periods which defined the domestic sphere.
+In the middle of the exhibit were a number of models of famous homes and housing structures like apartments.
+There were models of Monticello, Mount Vernon, and Oak Alley.
+All of which I have visited.
+I wrote about `my visit to Oak Alley <oa_>`_ a few years ago on this blog.
+There were also models of other famous homes like Fallingwater.

-TODO
+.. _oa: ../../2016-17-caribbean-cruise/2016-12-27-new-orleans-la/

 At about 13:00, I left to hop on the train to DCA for my flight to Montreal.
 Using the Metro to get to DCA is very easy since it's just a normal stop on one